queryluke/masseffect-5e-data/data/rules/making-an-attack.md

 section: combat
 order: 4
 ---
-Whether you're striking with a melee weapon, firing a weapon at range, or making an attack roll as part of a spell, an attack has a simple structure.
+Whether you're striking with a melee weapon, firing a weapon at range, or making an attack roll as part of a power, an attack has a simple structure.

 1. __Choose a target__.
 Pick a target within your attack's range: a creature, an object, or a location.
 2. __Determine modifiers__.
 The GM determines whether the target has cover and whether you have advantage or disadvantage against the target.
-In addition, spells, special abilities, and other effects can apply penalties or bonuses to your attack roll.
+In addition, powers, special abilities, and other effects can apply penalties or bonuses to your attack roll.
 3. __Resolve the attack__.
 You make the attack roll.
 On a hit, you roll damage, unless the particular attack has rules that specify otherwise.
 Some attacks cause special effects in addition to or instead of damage.